microsoft/WindowsAppSDK/specs/spec_template.md

 _(This is conceptual documentation that will go to docs.microsoft.com "how to" page)_

 <!-- TEMPLATE
+    (Optional)

     All APIs have a page on DMC, some APIs or groups of APIs have an additional high level, conceptual page (called a "how-to" page).
 This section can be used for that content.

-    For example, there are several Xaml controls for different forms of text input, each with an API page, and then there's also a conceptual pages that discusses them collectively (https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/text-controls).
+    For example, there are several Xaml controls for different forms of text input, each with an API page, and then there's also a conceptual page that discusses them collectively (https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/text-controls).

     Another way to use this section is as a draft of a blog post that introduces the new feature.

-    Sometimes it's difficult to decide if text belons on a how-to page or an API page.
+    Sometimes it's difficult to decide if text belongs on a how-to page or an API page.
-    It's not important to make a final decision on that in this spec, we can always adjust it when copying to DMC.
+    It's not important to make a final decision on that in this spec; we can always adjust it when copying to DMC.
 -->

 # API Pages